 - 1. A valid teaching certificate for Washington (or any other state) is not required for teaching at The Oaks. - 2.
-All teachers will be required to attend two summer sessions of ACCS Teacher Training at Logos School in Moscow, Idaho and one summer session at the ACCS National Conference (different locations depending upon year).
-Registration fees, room and Board will be covered by The Oaks. - 3.
-Teachers and administrators are encouraged to pursue certification with ACCS.
+Teachers are required to pursue The Oaks' ACCS teacher certification.

 7.13 Comprehensive Grievance Policy

 Objective: To establish biblical guidelines for the resolution of disputes and grievances in the operation of The Oaks.